Available 24/7 for Free Consultations

 In addition to directly calculable monetary costs, spinal cord injuries will inevitably leave victims and their families with significant pain and suffering losses.
 This includes a loss of enjoyment of life, physical and emotional pain and suffering, and loss of consortium for a spouse or life partner.

-If you or someone you care about has sustained a spinal cord injury caused by another person or entity, contact an attorney today.
-A spinal cord injury lawyer can help determine liability and will work diligently to secure compensation for your losses.
+If you or someone you care about has sustained a spinal cord injury caused by another person or entity, contact a Buffalo accident attorney today.
+A Buffalo spinal cord injury lawyer can help determine liability and will work diligently to secure compensation for your losses.